spiermar/d3-flame-graph/README.md

 });
 ```

-If called with no arguments, `setColorMapper` will return reset the color hash function.
+If called with no arguments, `setColorMapper` will reset the color hash function.

 <a name="setSearchMatch" href="#setSearchMatch">#</a> flamegraph.<b>setSearchMatch</b>(<i>[function]</i>)